BurntSushi/termcolor/README.md

 0.1.3
 ```

-If you have a Rust nightly compiler, then you can enable optional SIMD
+If you have a Rust nightly compiler and a recent Intel CPU, then you can enable
-acceleration like so:
+optional SIMD acceleration like so:

 ```
 RUSTFLAGS="-C target-cpu=native" cargo build --release --features 'simd-accel avx-accel'